 Associate Professor of Early Childhood Education

 Prof. Taharally teaches courses in Early Childhood Curriculum, Literacy Development and an Integrative Research Seminar for early childhood graduate students.
+She has supervised student teachers in diverse educational settings over the years, and has extensive experience in how to enhance educational programs, develop knowledge and skills of teaching and support staff, and develop and implement curriculum for young children’s success.

 Her research interests are in the areas of reading and writing development, teacher development and curriculum.
 She has researched and written in the areas of play, language and cognitive development, early childhood literacy practices and teacher development.
 She is currently engaged in writing a book on reading, writing and thinking in the early years under contract with McGraw Hill.